Incoming class of 2029

 AUDITION INFORMATION

-Auditions are held each April - one afternoon each at Miraleste, PVIS, Ridgecrest and at PV Peninsula HS.
+Auditions are held each Spring - one afternoon each at Miraleste, PVIS, Ridgecrest and at PV Peninsula HS.
 Students may audition at any of the sites, regardless of current enrollment.

 Email Mr Cohen ([email protected]) to schedule your audition time.